DCM Grading Rubric

 Understanding the DCM Grading Scale

-DCM uses a 10-point scale with 0.5 precision, aligned with industry-standard grading criteria from PSA, BGS, and CGC.
-Our evidence-based protocol ensures every deduction is documented and justified.
+DCM uses a 10-point whole-number scale, aligned with industry grading criteria from PSA, BGS, and CGC.
+Every deduction we make is documented and justified, so you can always see what the AI saw.

 10